WINGS-UHM/Website/content/_index.md

   - block: cta-card
     demo: false # Only display this section in the Hugo Blox Builder demo site
     content:
-      title: 👉 Connect With Us?
+      title: 👉 Interested in Our Research?
       text: |-
         Please contact with us if you have any iterested cooperation!
       button: